anami/stylist/README.md

 Styling on Internet Explorer is a pain and quite unfairly it does not have the extension ecosystem enjoyed in the other 'modern' browsers.
 This editor is to accommodate those developers that need to use IE and make their lives a little easier

+It also allows styles to be moved from browser to browser to ensure the CSS is valid on all browsers.
+Potentially saving you heaps of time!

 ## Inspiration

-This work has been inspired by <a href="http://githib.com/karthikv/my-style">githib.com/karthikv/my-style</a>
+This work has been inspired by <a href="http://github.com/karthikv/my-style">github.com/karthikv/my-style</a>

 ## Licence